 To do this, they will place a drainage tube into the abscess, and the person will need to leave this tube in for 2 weeks while taking antibiotics.
 After 6–8 weeks, the surgeon will remove the rest of the appendix.

 Receiving immediate surgery can treat acute appendicitis.
-Most people make a full recovery after surgery for appendicitis.

 People will not need to make any changes to their diet or lifestyle after surgery, and most people are able to live healthy lives without their appendix.

 With chronic appendicitis, a person may experience continuous abdominal pain that may last for weeks, months, or years.
 This pain can range from

 Researchers do not know the exact cause of chronic appendicitis.
 However, it may result from a partial and consistent blockage in the appendix.